david-garcia-garcia/traefik-plugin-geoblock/README.md

           banHtmlFilePath: "/plugins-local/src/github.com/nscuro/traefik-plugin-geoblock/geoblockban.html"
           # Can be:
           # - Full path: /path/to/geoblockban.html
-          # - Directory: /path/to/ (will search for geoblockban.html)
+          # - Directory: /path/to/ (will search for geoblockban.html recursively).
+Use /plugins-storage/sources/ if you are installing from plugin repository.
           # - Empty: returns only status code
           # Template variables available: {{.IP}} and {{.Country}}